programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 Before beginning this hands-on analysis, you'll need to gather the necessary materials and tools to effectively examine digital image formats.
 First, select a JPEG file with either a .jpg or .jpeg file extension that you'd like to analyse—this can be any digital photograph or image from your personal collection, or alternatively, you can work with the sample files we provide for this exercise.
 [You can download the necessary files through this link](https://github.com/programminghistorian/ph-submissions/raw/refs/heads/gh-pages/assets/reverse-engineering-born-digital-artefacts/reverse-engineering-born-digital-artefacts.zip).
 The choice of image isn't critical for learning the fundamental concepts, though selecting something familiar to you may make the analysis more engaging and meaningful.
 We also note that all following instructions are provided for our provided files.
 Next, you'll need to install a hex editor that will serve as your primary tool for examining the binary structure of the JPEG file, a hex viewer that can create hex dumps.

 A hex dump is a textual representation of computer data in hexadecimal format, achieved by converting bytes into a two-digit hexadecimal number.
 This makes raw binary data more human-readable and easier to interpret for reverse engineering, or forensic analysis.
 There are several tools available for viewing hex data from a file.
 Here, we have listed some of the most commonly used ones.
 For our lesson, we will use `hexyl` as mentioned.
 We chose it primarily because we appreciate its functionality and simplicity.
 Installation packages are provided for most Linux distributions, for [macOS](https://github.com/sharkdp/hexyl?tab=readme-ov-file#on-macos) and [Windows](https://github.com/sharkdp/hexyl?tab=readme-ov-file#on-windows), and [instructions are provided on the tool's website](https://github.com/sharkdp/hexyl?tab=readme-ov-file#installation).

+The first case study focuses on practicing two core skills introduced in the learning objectives: identifying file signatures in a hex dump and reasoning about file structure independently of file extensions or graphical interfaces.

 ### The bit code of an image